rackerlabs/technical-blog/content/blog/2020-02-14-how-salesforces-2018-acquisitions-and-partnerships-change-how-you-work/index.md

 metaDescription: "Your team might rely on the Salesforce&reg; platform every day for enhanced workflow and productivity, but how knowledgeable are you when it comes to the news and updates about the company itself?
 In 2018, Salesforce set its sights on acquisitions and improvements to expand its platform and further grow an already booming brand."
 ogTitle: "How the Salesforces 2018 acquisitions and partnerships change how you work"
 ogDescription: "Your team might rely on the Salesforce&reg; platform every day for enhanced workflow and productivity, but how knowledgeable are you when it comes to the news and updates about the company itself?
 In 2018, Salesforce set its sights on acquisitions and improvements to expand its platform and further grow an already booming brand."
+slug: "how salesforces 2018 acquisitions and partnerships change how you work"
 ---

 Your team might rely on the Salesforce&reg; platform every day for enhanced